-If you’re trying to massively increase organic traffic to your site, you’re in the right place!
+If you're trying to increase organic traffic to your site massively, you're in the right place!

 We've compiled a complete list of best practices we do when optimizing a page into our SEO checklist, and you can download it right here for free.
 If properly executed, it will improve the visibility and search rank of your blog posts.

 First, research the most frequently asked questions in your industry.

 Based on this research, create long-tail keywords, which are keywords with three or more words.